 - Mosquitoes and flies that land on the ACU Permethrin will quickly fall from the fabric and often die from the exposure to the permethrin treatment.

 - Soldiers spend a significant amount of time outdoors, working and training in habitats where they are more likely to be bitten by both disease-bearing and annoying insects.
-The Army objective is to provide 90% bite protection out to at least 50 launderings; an objective easily met through factory treatment of the ACU Permethrin which demonstrates 99-100% bite protection out to 50 launderings (the expected lifetime of the uniform).
+The Army objective is to provide 90% bite protection for at least 50 launderings; an objective easily met through factory treatment of the ACU Permethrin which demonstrates 99-100% bite protection up to 50 launderings (the expected lifetime of the uniform).

 Ticks on ACU that has been treated with permethrin